 Balcarras is involved in a number of charitable activities throughout the year, with the highlight being our annual sponsored walk.
 We also have a thick jumper day every January/February when we turn off the heating and wear our 'best' Christmas jumpers to school.
 Half of the money raised goes to WaterAid and the other half goes to environmental projects within the school.
-Pupils arrange many fundraising activities and the school supports a number of different charities, including Cheltenham Open Door, Macmillan Cancer, Save the Children, WWF, Winstons Wish and different emergency disaster appeals.
+Pupils arrange many fundraising activities and the school supports a number of different charities, including Cheltenham Open Door, Macmillan Cancer, Oxfam, Amnesty and different emergency disaster appeals.